 What have we done right to receive not one, but two new Ferraris in less than six months?
 Whatever it is, we’re not complaining.
 Not when said Ferraris are the F8 Tributo and this, the SF90 Stradale, the Italian supercar manufacturer’s first series-production hybrid supercar.

 Sure, there was the LaFerrari several years back, but that was produced in limited numbers, so that doesn’t really count.
-Still, the SF90 Stradale manages to be even more powerful than the LaFerrari, with its three electric motors and 4-litre V8 producing a grand total of 1,000hp, representing a 50hp increase.
+Still, the SF90 Stradale manages to be even more powerful than the LaFerrari, with its three electric motors and four-litre V8 producing a grand total of 1,000hp, representing a 50hp increase.

 The drivetrain in the SF90 Stradale is also more complex than the one used in the LaFerrari.
 While the latter could only use its electric motor in brief spurts, the SF90 Stradale is a plug-in hybrid – a first for Ferrari – which means it can deploy its electric motors for longer… or run on electric power alone for up to 25km.